-- WLAN = most popular technology for wireless computer networks - The transmission medium has some special characteristics - These cause the following challenges - Fading over distance (decreasing signal strength) - Electromagnetic waves are gradually weakened by physical barriers (e.g. walls) and in free space - Hidden terminal problem (invisible or hidden terminal devices) - Terminal devices, communicating with the same device (e.g. an Access Point), do not recognize each other and therefore interfere with each other - Reason: Physical barriers
+- WLAN = most popular technology for wireless computer networks - The transmission medium has some special characteristics - These cause the following challenges - Fading over distance (decreasing signal strength) - Electromagnetic waves are gradually weakened by physical barriers (e.g. walls) and in free space

+- Terminal devices, communicating with the same device (e.g. an Access Point), do not recognize each other and therefore interfere with each other - Reason: Physical barriers